 Why Is a Harley Called a Fat Boy?by Marijon ShearerUpdated August 06, 2023

-Believers of the bomb story point to the appearance of the first Fat Boy---medium-gray gas tank and fenders, school-bus-yellow trim and a winged logo suggesting a pilot's insignia.
-The Enola Gay, a B29 bomber that dropped Little Boy on Hiroshima, was a silver plane with yellow tips on its black propellers.
+Advocates of the bomb theory point to the visual elements of the original Fat Boy, featuring a medium-gray gas tank and fenders, complemented by school-bus-yellow trim and a winged logo reminiscent of a pilot's insignia.
+Drawing a parallel, they highlight the silver appearance of the Enola Gay, the B29 bomber that dropped the "Little Boy" bomb, with yellow accents on its black propellers.

 Martin Jack Rosenblum dismisses the notion that the Fat Boy's name aimed to disparage Japanese competitors.
 He labels this claim as an urban legend, stating that it is entirely false.
 The corporate office at Harley-Davidson was genuinely surprised when they learned about this unfounded rumor.

 To truly appreciate the allure of the Fat Boy, visit your local Harley-Davidson dealership.
 Experience the visceral thrill of an air-cooled V-twin engine, coupled with the confidence-inspiring hardtail rear tire suspension and the comfortable pullback handlebars.
 Explore the ergonomic design, optimal seat height, and ground clearance, all crafted to deliver an exceptional riding experience.

 Marijon Shearer is a former newspaper reporter and bureau chief in central Pennsylvania who retired to graduate school about a year before big changes descended on local newsrooms.
 Besides writing for print, she also knows darkroom photography, cooking from scratch, basic accounting, how to maintain buildings and small machines and Pennsylvania local government.